-Employees, managers, members, and relatives of managers and members have invested in the Notes, with \$3,849,000 outstanding as of December 31, 2019.
+Employees, managers, members, and relatives of managers and members have invested in the Notes, in the aggregate amount of \$3,974,000 as of December 31, 2022.
 While investment in the Notes by our affiliates may align their interests with those of other Note holders, it could also create conflicts of interest by influencing those employees' or managers' actions during times of financial difficulties.
 For example, the fact that certain of our managers hold Notes, and the value of Notes they hold, could influence their decision to redeem Notes at a time or times when it would be prudent to use our cash resources to build capital, pay down other outstanding obligations, or grow our business.
 There may be other situations not presently foreseeable in which the ownership of Notes by related persons may create conflicts of interest.
 These conflicts of interest could result in action or inaction by management that is adverse to other holders of the Notes.
-See "Certain Relationships and Related Transactions - Investments Pursuant to Public Notes Offerings."
+See "Certain Relationships and Related Transactions - Transactions with Affiliates - Investments Pursuant to Public Notes Offerings."